whoiscadenyoung/CMP-Bookpedia/cursor/features/camera.md

 - The camera feature will initially focus on Android implementation
 - iOS implementation will be minimal with stub functions
 - We'll need to carefully handle the lifecycle of the camera to avoid resource leaks
 - Book detection may require tuning for optimal performance
+- This simplified approach stores only one image per book, directly in the favorite book entity